 Puppy boutique's new West Michigan location drawing protests

 David Boelkes hasn't given up on his dream of opening the Barking Boutique, which he sees as a better way to shop for designer puppies.
-After protests costs him locations in Kent and Muskegon counties, the young entrepreneur is readying a storefront in Ottawa county for a spring opening.
+After protests cost him locations in Muskegon and Kentwood, the young entrepreneur is readying a storefront in downtown Grandville for a spring opening.

 Start the conversation, or Read more at MLive.com.